 ensure that Looked After Children receive a full-time education in a mainstream setting wherever possible.

-ensure that every Looked After Children has a school to go to within 20 days of coming into care or of coming to Sunderland from another authority.
+ensure that every Looked After Children has a school to go to within 20 days of coming into care or of coming to Sandwell from another authority.

-make sure that each Looked After Children has a PEP according to national guidance
+make sure that each Looked After Child has a PEP according to national guidance

 ensure that every school has a Designated Teacher for Looked After Children and that these teachers receive appropriate information, support and training.